rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 Based on the FastQC report above, a quality score cut-off of 30 over 90% of bases and a maximum length of 400 bp are reasonable filtering criteria (~2 min on 1 CPU):

-    readFilter.pl -q 30 -p 90 -l 400 -thread 1 stitched_reads/*.assembled*fastq
+    read_filter.pl -q 30 -p 90 -l 400 -thread 1 stitched_reads/*.assembled*fastq

-By default this script will output filtered FASTQs in a folder called "filtered_reads" and the percent of reads thrown out after each filtering step is recorded in "readFilter_log.txt".
+By default this script will output filtered FASTQs in a folder called "filtered_reads" and the percent of reads thrown out after each filtering step is recorded in "read_filter_log.txt".

 If you look in this logfile you will note that ~40% of reads were filtered out for each sample.
 You can also see the counts and percent of reads dropped at each step.